DaDevMikey/Wikipedia-Command-Line-Interface/readme.md

 **Known Issue (Windows Installer):**

 The installer may incorrectly report that Python is not installed even if it is present on your system.
 This is a known issue that we are actively working to resolve in future releases.
 In the meantime, if you encounter this issue, please ensure you have a compatible version of Python installed (3.7+) and consider using the manual installation method described below.
+If the error message (python is not installed) does appear on your machine, press no to continue with the instalation anyways.

 1. Clone the repository:
 ```bash